Shujian2015/dl-book-annotated-keras/README.md

 ## Annotated Keras

 Trying to connect the deep learning book by Goodfellow and the Keras source code to have better understanding of neural network.
 Inspired by the awesome [annotated transformer post](http://nlp.seas.harvard.edu/2018/04/03/attention.html) from HarvardNLP.
+This is not a foundamental tutorial.
+Reader may need to have basic understanding of neural network and Keras.
+This is for those who want to know how Keras implements neural network and have better understanding of neural network.

 ### Main Sources